mistermaps/cryptoreturn/README.md

 ###### for coinBar.py implementation in i3 blocks:
 easiest use is to point i3blocks.conf (or equivalent) to /cryptoreturn/ directory; see attached example i3blocks.conf

-alternatively, once the .csv file has been filled out, one could copy the files to the .i3 directory
+alternatively, once the .csv file has been filled out, copy the files to the .i3 directory and uncomment that path in source

 ###### for other status bars
 as of yet untested, but should work with any python friendly status bar along similar lines

-### to do:
-1) add more currencies and exchanges
-	- potentially allow user to pick from multiple exchanges
-2) improve update function
-3) continue beautifying, streamlining, and improving
-4) rewrite program to be more Pythonic and less garbage
-### if you find this useful and are feeling generous:

-btc: 12uqmJYWVUFQXB3kvKRRd69mVPK9mC8qJa

-eth: 0x3dB53F7A2fb714A2Df4E94c3E8e00342DB79aec0

 example of various bar i3bocks formats, with coinscripts included:
 ![Screenshot](https://raw.githubusercontent.com/mistermaps/cryptoreturn/master/images/crBarCoinROI.png)